amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

         mediainfo
     ```

-    The rule would insert the result of each expression into a dynamodb table.
-A dynamodb trigger could be used to apply the rule mappings to select a template and continue the workflow.
+    The rule would insert the result of each expression into a DynamoDB table.
+A DynamoDB trigger could be used to apply the rule mappings to select a template and continue the workflow.